Intrinsic › Poisoning › Spouse › Fungibility › Crowded › › What is the meaning and definition

 intrinsic › Definition and Meaning

 Intrinsic is what is essential to something.
 The opposite is intrinsic extrinsic, ie those elements that are not essential and something genuine.
-It is intrinsic heat of the sun and so does whiteness regarding snow or desire in relation to love.The idea is usable in intrinsic economy in philosophy or in connection with the human being and the three contexts we talk about the concept of intrinsic value.
+It is intrinsic heat of the sun and so does whiteness regarding snow or desire in relation to love.

 in economics

 The intrinsic value in economics applies to the actions of an entity.
 This is not an accountant but economic concept.
 It is worth subjective but important to value a business market.
 To calculate the intrinsic value of a share the Discount Cash Flow method (DCF), which is to estimate a predictable income and deduct some interest to find its present value is primarily used.
 The concept of intrinsic value of a stock is a measure of something intangible and imprecise. as a business model or an entity patents.
-In contrast to this concept other is used, the market value of a stock, which is that price someone is willing to pay.in philosophy
+In contrast to this concept other is used, the market value of a stock, which is that price someone is willing to pay.

 Some philosophical currents make the difference between extrinsic and intrinsic.
 What it is not characteristic of extrinsic and intrinsic thing it is.
 This distinction is useful for understanding the properties of certain concepts.
 Thus, the intrinsic principle of something is what defines it, its substantial element without which it could not exist.
-On the contrary, the principle or extrinsic value of a concept has an accidental and secondary.Throughout the history of thought human philosophers have pondered what intrinsic nature of human reason, the will or love.
-The reason for this kind of thinking is clear: to discover the genuine and authentic to distinguish the superfluous or accessory.
-In other words, philosophers seek essentially without which otherwise would not exist.
+On the contrary, the principle or extrinsic value of a concept has an accidental and secondary.

 In humans

 What gives us value as human beings is not what we want but we can buy or aspects of the human condition that define us as individuals, also known as intrinsic values.
 Somehow these are the values that make us people like freedom, dignity or honor.
 Let us illustrate this idea with a concrete example: a man with a woman going to show it to others for their beauty.
-In this case, the attitude of men towards women is based on the extrinsic value of it and not what is the individual woman.[ Index ▲ ]
+In this case, the attitude of men towards women is based on the extrinsic value of it and not what is the individual woman.

 [ 2 ]